SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 System Requirements and Installation
 ---------------------------------------------------

 The following operating systems and web browsers are supported by ChOWDER.

-* OS
+- OS
-    * Linux(CentOS6)
+  - Linux(CentOS6)
-    * Windows7
+  - Windows7
-    * MacOSX 10.10
+  - MacOSX 10.10

-* Web Browsers
+- Web Browsers
-    * Apple Safari 9.x
+  - Apple Safari 9.x
-    * Firefox 48.0
+  - Firefox 48.0
-    * Chrome 53
+  - Chrome 53
-    * Internet Explorer 11
+  - Internet Explorer 11

-Opening the Application
+Extracting the Application
 ==================================================================

 Extract the archive files.
 The extracted files will be organized as follows

-* bin : Run Script Folder
+- bin : Run Script Folder
-* client : Client Application Folder
+- client : Client Application Folder
-* doc : Document Folder
+- doc : Document Folder
-* redis : Redis Application Folder
+- redis : Redis Application Folder
-* server : Server Application Folder
+- server : Server Application Folder
-* chrome_extension : Google Chrome Extensions Folder
+- chrome_extension : Google Chrome Extensions Folder
-* package.json
+- package.json

 Use the script located in the bin folder to start the Collaborative workspace driver.